 2. Analyze Portfolio Performance

-A key task when managing your portfolio is to ensure it maintains solid performance in line with your expectations and preferably ahead of current market performance.
+A key task when managing your portfolio is to ensure it maintains solid performance that is in line with your expectations and preferably ahead of current market performance.

 But what is good portfolio performance, 5%, 8%, or 10% growth annually?
 The answer is that any portfolio matching or exceeding the performance of the S&P500 (or a comparable country broad market index) in any given year is deemed a high-performing portfolio.